 Pinterest to the Rescue

 My first choice, naturally, was to pay a visit to Pinterest to see what other teachers had done about this dilemma.
-Usually if it’s a problem for me, it has also been a problem for someone else…someone I’m hoping has already devised a clever solution that works.
+Usually, if it’s a problem for me, it has also been a problem for someone else…someone I’m hoping has already devised a smart solution that works.
 There is certainly no shortage of ideas on Pinterest!

-Fast forward a few weeks and my wonderful idea is not working out so well.
+Fast forward a few weeks, and my fantastic idea is not working out so well.
 Turns out that keeping track of all those cards was harder for some students than actually memorizing their usernames and passwords!
-Eventually many cards were lost and have never been seen since.
-Our work-around was for kids to look at their passwords from a master list I kept pinned to the bulletin board.
-Top level security it most certainly was not, but with no reported incidents of hacking I just went with it and got back to teaching.
+Eventually, many cards were lost and have never been seen since.
+Our workaround was for kids to look at their passwords from a master list I kept pinned to the bulletin board.
+Top-level security it most certainly was not, but with no reported incidents of hacking, I just went with it and got back to teaching.

-Drawing on the timeless KISS principle (Keep It Simple Sally), I have made a one-page document for organizing our passwords.
+Drawing on the timeless KISS principle (Keep It Simple, Sally), I have made a one-page document for organizing our passwords.
 We have four websites that we regularly access using passwords, so there are enough boxes for each site.
-Students store their organizer in a folder we keep at school.
-Hopefully a full-size sheet will be easy to manage than four separate cards.
-Sometimes a cute idea is just that…cute, but not always the most effective.
-My mom designs websites and she says that sometimes clients get caught up in the aesthetics without thinking about the functionality of the site.
+Students store their organizers in a folder we keep at school.
+Hopefully, a full-size sheet will be easy to manage than four separate cards.
+Sometimes a cute idea is just that… attractive, but not always the most effective.
+My mom designs websites, and she says that sometimes clients get caught up in the aesthetics without thinking about the functionality of the site.
 That was my failing with the log-in cards.
 Being a teacher involves facing problems – both small and large – and trying solutions.
 I don’t feel like I failed with the cards…I just learned what not to do.
 That’s learning; that’s growing.
 I hope I never stop doing either one!